ryanmimrie/ryanmimrie.github.io/microbio.md

         }
 </style>

-## Microbial Ecosystem Health Summaries
+## Microbial Ecosystem Summaries
+<div style="font-size: 0.95em;">In this section, you can find information on the diversity of your gut microbiome, which functions like a unique and complex ecosystem within your body.</div>

 <div class="progress-container">
         <div class="progress-title">Microbial Diversity</div>